toderesa97/gitRepository/README.md

 ``$ git log > log_file.txt``

-If this command is run on OS based on UNIX you should enter to VIM (VI IMproved) terminal text editor.
+If this command is run in an OS based on UNIX you should enter to VIM (VI IMproved) terminal text editor.
 To exit type ``:q``  or  ``:wq`` if you entered on VI.

 Continuing with the commands...